posit-dev/air/README.md

 [![Actions status](https://github.com/posit-dev/air/actions/workflows/test.yml/badge.svg)](https://github.com/posit-dev/air/actions)

 > [!NOTE]
-> Air is currently in alpha.
+> Air is currently in beta.
 Expect breaking changes both in the API and in formatting results.
 We also recommend that you use a version control system like git so you can easily see the changes that Air makes.

 An R formatter and language server, written in Rust.